 Also he read me a quaint story about Death and St Peter, written in modern language, almost in slang…the keynote of it is infinite mercy extending even to Judas.The story was originally to be titled ‘The Death Department’, but when published in 1926 the title was "On the Gate".
 Death and St Peter on the Gate of Heaven are worn out from trying to cope with the influx of war dead.
 They are confronted by the arrival of the soul of a soldier who denies the existence of God.
 St Peter turns to a seraph who has the form for expulsion from Heaven ‘on the charge of saying there is no God’.
 St Peter decides Private R.M.
 Buckland is suffering from shell-shock, orders him passed in at once and tells the Seraph to find someone to argue with him until St Luke is free.
 (The German equivalent was a cartoon in Simplicissimus published in 1917 showing Death sitting on a pile of dead soldiers, his head buried in his hands, saying ‘Stop’.)

 Kipling’s further contribution to public awareness of the wartime deeds of his beloved Royal Navy was two series of articles, "Tales of “The Trade" about the work of submarines (in The Times, 21-28 June, 1916), and "Destroyers at Jutland" , which appeared in the Daily Telegraph 19-31 October.
 Both were published in Sea Warfare with the earlier "The Fringes of the Fleet".
 "Destroyers at Jutland" deals mostly, but not entirely, with the confused night-fighting between British destroyers and the German High Seas Fleet.
-The stories are based on what Kipling was told by naval officers who visited him.
+The stories are based on what Kipling was told by naval officers who visited him, together with the ships' Official Reports of Proceedings which were delivered to him by the Chief Naval Censor.
 Initially, the Germans claimed to have won the battle, basing this on heavier British losses, glossing over their own and ignoring the fact that their fleet had fled before the superior guns of the Grand Fleet.
 Kipling shrewdly saw through this, aware that the German ships had taken enormous damage.
 He wrote to a distinguished French man of letters, Andre Chevrillon, on 22nd June:

 It was a holy mess.
 What annoyed my friend [Lieutenant Commander H.I.N.
 Lyon of the destroyer Nonsuch] when he came back to port, thinking, as he said: “We’d rather done our little bit” was to be received in dead silence by the natives of a “beaten fleet”.
 It was that immortal First Despatch [the German account].
 Some day I shall tell you about it….I haven’t met any of the big ship men but I am told they didn’t do so badly.
 Wilhelmshaven is full of unusable machinery and there is stuff at the bottom of the North Sea which will have to be fished up one of these days.As Alastair Wilson writes, Kipling’s assessment of Wilhelmshaven being 'full of unusable machinery' was not an unreasonable remark.
 Although the British suffered greater losses of ships, the damage inflicted on the Germans was more widespread.
 In his poem "The Verdicts", Kipling recognised that Jellicoe had not ‘lost the war in an afternoon’ and future generations would judge aright the strategic victory: